mos9527/Foundation/DOCS.md

   - Blender OCIO Config used to generated LUTs for SDR/HDR ACES1.3/2.0/AgX/Standard (sRGB. v.
 PQ) transforms
     - See also https://docs.blender.org/manual/en/latest/render/color_management/
     - Obtains 1-to-1 matching output :)

-- [ ] Coroutines in place of...whatever this is.
-Good to have, not necessary.
-- [ ] Scene Graph, instead of AoS to represent instances.
-Done
-- [x] Animation (Skinning, BlendShapes, Articulated rigid bodies, camera & lights.
-Contribution by Claude)

-Progressive Path Tracer
----
-Sorted by priority (high to low), also w/ future blog post series update on:
-- [ ] Emissive triangles in NEE
-- [ ] Tracing from surfaces (for baking lightmaps, probe generation, etc)

-Done, awaiting Blog Update:
 - [x] Adaptive Sampling (https://jo.dreggn.org/home/2009_stopping.pdf)
   - Per-pixel then dialated with a box filter.
 Same as Cycles.
   - Kills the warps to skip converged pixels, not regenerating paths as discussed in [Megakernels Considered Harmful: Wavefront Path Tracing on GPUs](https://research.nvidia.com/sites/default/files/pubs/2013-07_Megakernels-Considered-Harmful/laine2013hpg_paper.pdf)